 Carrie Brownstein’s work as a director, writer, actress, author, and musician has established her as one of the most dynamic talents of today.

-However, she is, perhaps, best known for her work as co-creator, writer, and star of the hit sketch comedy series Portlandia, which aired its eighth and final season on IFC in early 2018.
-Portlandia has garnered multiple awards and nominations for Carrie, including Emmy nominations in the categories of Outstanding Variety Sketch Series and Outstanding Writing for a Variety Series.
+However, she is perhaps best known for her work as co-creator, writer, and star of the hit sketch comedy series Portlandia, which aired its eighth and final season on IFC in early 2018.
+Portlandia garnered multiple awards and nominations for Carrie, including Emmy nominations in the categories of Outstanding Variety Sketch Series and Outstanding Writing for a Variety Series.

-Recently, Carrie has demonstrated her talents behind the camera as a director for episodes of Portlandia, A.P.
-Bio on NBC, the Golden Globe-nominated hit series, Casual, as well as the TBS show Search Party.
-She also directed Kenzo’s 2016 fall-winter fashion campaign “The Realest Real,” starring Natasha Lyonne and Academy Award winner Mahershala Ali.
+Carrie has also demonstrated her talents behind the camera as a director for episodes of Portlandia, A.P.
+Bio on NBC, the Golden Globe-nominated hit series Casual, as well as the TBS show Search Party.
+She also directed Kenzo’s 2016 fall-winter fashion campaign “The Realest Real” starring Natasha Lyonne and Academy Award winner Mahershala Ali.
 The campaign received high praise and became a finalist for the 2017 Tribeca X Award.

-As an actor, Carrie has collaborated with incredibly talented filmmakers, such as in Gus Van Sant’s drama Don’t Worry He Won’t Get Far on Foot and Ike Barinholtz’s satirical thriller, The Oath.
-She also had a recurring role on Amazon’s Emmy and Golden Globe-winning dramedy series Transparent and guest starred on HBO’s Golden Globe-winning sitcom Curb Your Enthusiasm as well as on FX’s hit animation show, Archer, as Dr. Sklodowska.
+As an actor, Carrie has collaborated with incredibly talented filmmakers, such as Gus Van Sant’s drama Don’t Worry He Won’t Get Far on Foot and Ike Barinholtz’s satirical thriller, The Oath.
+She also had a recurring role on Amazon’s Emmy and Golden Globe-winning dramedy series Transparent and guest starred on HBO’s Golden Globe-winning sitcom Curb Your Enthusiasm as well as on FX’s hit animation show, Archer.

 Carrie joined PRETTYBIRD’s roster of filmmakers in 2019 to further pursue directing innovative advertising and brand content campaigns.